Analysis | Almost half of Republicans say Trump bears no blame for Jan. 6 — and that he likely won in 2020

 Pew found that only about 1 in 3 Republicans think Joe Biden won the 2020 election, and only about 14 percent of them say he definitely won, which he did.
 In other words, six out of every seven Republicans are unwilling to say that Biden definitely won.
 Instead, a third say Trump probably won — somehow — and almost another third say Trump definitely won.
 By now, this position is simply an act of faith, a rejection of all available evidence in deference to a feeling.
 It’s still remarkable in scale.

-The polling also found that people whose views were farthest from reality on the results of the 2020 election were also those most eager to downplay what occurred at the Capitol.
+The polling also found that people whose views were furthest from reality on the results of the 2020 election were also those most eager to downplay what occurred at the Capitol.
 For example, 7 in 10 Republicans who say Trump probably won in 2020 think that too much attention has been paid to Jan.
 6. That position was held by 9 in 10 of those who say Trump definitely won.
 (On the graphs below, the widths of the columns are scaled to the percentage of Republicans who belong to each of the groups indicated along the horizontal axis.)

 Predictably, those two groups were also more likely to say they have no confidence that the bipartisan House committee investigating the Jan.
 6 attack would act in a fair or reasonable way.